See NSF and NIH specific requirements.

 5. Are there resources for institutions to identify effective materials and practices for RCR training?

 A wide array of information exists to help inform RCR training.
 For example, many professional societies as well as governmental licensing authorities for professional scientists and engineers have adopted policies or best practices that might be usefully considered.
 In addition, research is illuminating existing practices surrounding ethical issues, and providing an evaluation of pedagogical innovations in ethics education.
 A recent NSF-funded workshop entitled “Ethics Education: What’s Been Learned?
 What Should be Done?” was held by the National Academies of Science & Engineering (NAE).
-Information about the workshop, as well as additional resources, are available.
 The workshop report is available at the NAE’s Center for Engineering, Ethics and Society website.
 NSF is committed to continue its funding of research in this important area through programs such as Ethics Education in Science and Engineering and to promote the development and implementation of effective practices through its education and training programs.
 NSF will also continue to promote the development and implementation of effective practices through its education and training programs such as the Integrative Graduate Research and Education Traineeship Program.
 In addition, NSF has also funded two beta sites (NSF Award 0936857 and NSF Award 0936865) to begin to provide an interactive community online resource on ethics education in science and engineering.
 These beta sites will provide a foundation for an ongoing on-line RCR resource in ethics education in science and engineering that NSF plans to award through open competition.
 NSF will also continue to explore other potential methods to support the academic community’s efforts in providing RCR training.

 6. Does the RCR requirement flow down to any subawardee identified on the project?